Skip to main content

 Frequently Asked Questions

 No. This document is drafted to be self-explanatory.
-However, because an Irrevocable Trust is permanent, we recommend reviewing your final draft with a tax professional if your estate exceeds the federal estate tax exemption (base of $15 million, indexed for inflation).
+However, because an Irrevocable Trust is permanent, we recommend reviewing your final draft with a tax professional if your estate exceeds the federal estate tax exemption ($15 million base exemption (2026, indexed)).

 Yes.
 Unlike a Will, which must go through a public, expensive, and time-consuming court process, assets held in this Irrevocable Trust pass directly to your beneficiaries without court interference.
 This saves your family time, legal fees, and keeps your affairs private.